Energy

 Turquoise

 I'm the new kid on the block.
 I'm still trying to figure out who I am.
 All I know is that people are throwing money at me, trying to figure out if I'm as good as I seem (no guarantees).
-Like Blue and Gray, I have to do with natural gas, but I instead they use methane to get me away from Oxygen.
-The part people think is coolest is that I don't produce carbon GAS as waste from the process.
+Like Blue and Gray, I have to do with natural gas, but instead they use methane to get me away from Oxygen.
+People think I'm cool because I don't produce carbon GAS as waste.
 I produce carbon SOLID!
 This means it's stored automatically.
 Green seems to like me more than some of my cousins.
 I think if I got rid of that natural gas association, Green would like me even more.

 Gray